The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-ATM fees are among the most commonly charged banking fees, but many banks and credit unions are making it possible for customers to take out cash without having to pay for it.
+ATM fees are among the most commonly charged banking fees — and they’ve hit a record high.
+Fortunately, many banks and credit unions are making it possible for customers to take out cash without having to pay for it.

 Here are eight banks and credit unions in the U.S. that pay you back for out-of-network ATM fees.